devonfw/devonfw.github.io/website/pages/explore/dir-content/readme.md

 2. Delete the content of the file.
 3. Now add the titles of the nodes you want to add.

-⋅⋅⋅Note that there should only be one title per line.
+   Note that there should only be one title per line.

 4. Run Powershell as Administrator
 5. In Powershell goto the path `devonfw.github.io\website\pages\explore\dir-content`.